OwlSoul/YandexTransportCLI/README.md

 _--proxy_port_ - port of Yandex Transport Proxy, default is 25555 \
 _--wait_time_ - how often timetable will refresh its data, default is 60 seconds (each minute) \
-_--timeout_ - how long to wait for data query to complete, default is 60 seconds
+_--timeout_ - how long to wait for data query to complete, default is 60 seconds _--log_dir_ - if specified, each JSON from Yandex will be saved to requested folder, switched off by default

 Remember, Yandex Transport Proxy has its own timeout between queries, 5 seconds by default, that means Yandex Transport Proxy will request at most 12 queries in minute from Yandex servers (this is to prevent possible ban).